THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 VERSIONS 3 - 6 (1977-1984)

 NOTE: This website is constantly updated as new information becomes available.
 Version, Edition, and Revision numbers listed here are not actual Electro-Harmonix identifiers.
 They are my categorizations, for identification purposes only.
-Last updated June 2011.
+Permission required to repost any information from this site in any ebay listing.
+Website and contents ©Kit Rae.
+Last updated June 2016

 THE RED AND BLACK BIG MUFF π - VERSION 3